 When we hear the words “Roman family,” it’s easy to think it was very much like the families of today.
 But the Roman familia was a much larger unit than we usually experience.
 The familia included the oldest male as the patriarch (paterfamilias), his children, his sons’ children and grandchildren, and his slaves.
 For wealthy families, that could mean several hundred people.
 His children, young and grown, male and female, married and unmarried, were all under his control until he died.
 His wife, although a mature and married woman, was legally part of her own father’s familia even while helping to direct the daily lives of her husband’s familia.

 I dug deep into Roman family law to get the historical details correct in Second Chances, the fifth novel in my Light in the Empire Series.
-The following short article is the historical note from the back of that book and explains some points of Roman family law that guided the events in the novel.
+The following short article is the historical note from the back of Second Chances.
+It explains some points of Roman family law that guided the events in the novel.
+Other novels where Roman family law controls the lives of the people are The Legacy and Hope’s Reward.
+Each includes a historical note, which are linked at the end of this article.
 I’m also writing a longer article that will address many more aspects of Roman family law that governed Roman citizens from birth until death.

 Roman Family Law: The Power of the Father, the Rights of the Mother, the Fate of the Children

 The Roman concept of family was distinctly different from today’s nuclear family, defined as an independent unit of father, mother, and children under the age of eighteen.
 The Roman familia consisted of a father, his wife with some limitations, his children whether young or fully grown, and his slaves.